pawankb13/pawankb13.github.io/_pages/about.md

 I am a Research Scholar in Economics and Public Policy Area at the Indian Institute of Management Shillong, India.
 My research interests span the areas of inclusive finance with a special focus on household financial resilience and behavior amid various types of shocks.
 Within this area, I work on topics related to financial inclusion, financial literacy, and financial well-being.

-I am on the 2024-2025 academic job market.
+Currently, I am a Academic Associate cum Faculty Member at the Birla Institute of Management Technology (BIMTECH), Greater Noida.

 Download my [resumé](/files/resume1.pdf)